- Study this two-year Foundation degree alongside your work, to professionalise your practice as a coach, to national and European standards.

 This Foundation Degree (FdSc) is perfect for existing coaches who are looking to develop their own practice and progress their careers.

-During this two year course you will learn the theories that underpin the different approaches to sports coaching and learn how to evaluate a range of different coaching techniques.
+During this two-year course, you will learn the theories that underpin the different approaches to sports coaching and learn to evaluate a range of different coaching techniques.

 By working and studying at the same time, you will be able to continually review and develop the way you work to reflect your studies.